tropicbliss/NodeSniper/README.md

 ## Need help?

 If you are inexperienced it's probably better to use MCsniperPY instead, especially since it has a large community willing to help you.

+# Bug report

+Feel free to use the GitHub issues tab or DM me @chronicallyunfunny#1113 through MCsniperPY's Discord.